viswa2/DevOps/aws-fundamentals/README.md

 ## Amazon Redshift ##

-`Amazon Redshift` is a `data warehousing service that you can use for big data analytics`.
+`Amazon Redshift` is a `data warehousing service that you can use for big data analytics including compatibility with existing business intelligence tools`.
  It offers the ability to collect data from many sources and helps you to understand relationships and trends across your data.

 ## AWS Database Migration Service (AWS DMS) ##